aspose-drawing/aspose-drawing-reference-tutorials/drawing/czech/net/image-editing/scale/_index.md

     and save scaled image files.
   name: How to Scale Images with Aspose.Drawing for .NET
   steps:
-  - name: 'Aspose.Drawing for .NET: Ensure that you have the Aspose.Drawing library installed in your project.
+  - name: 'Aspose.Drawing for .NET - Ensure that you have the Aspose.Drawing library
+      installed in your project.
 You can download it [here](https://releases.aspose.com/drawing/net/).'
-    text: 'Aspose.Drawing for .NET: Ensure that you have the Aspose.Drawing library installed in your project.
+    text: 'Aspose.Drawing for .NET - Ensure that you have the Aspose.Drawing library installed in your project.
 You can download it [here](https://releases.aspose.com/drawing/net/).'
-  - name: 'Development Environment: Set up a .NET development environment, such as Visual Studio.'
+  - name: 'Development Environment - Set up a .NET development environment, such as Visual Studio.'
-    text: 'Development Environment: Set up a .NET development environment, such as Visual Studio.'
+    text: 'Development Environment - Set up a .NET development environment, such as Visual Studio.'
-  - name: 'Basic Understanding of C#: Familiarity with the C# programming language is essential for implementing the examples.'
+  - name: 'Basic Understanding of C# - Familiarity with the C# programming language is essential for implementing the examples.'
-    text: 'Basic Understanding of C#: Familiarity with the C# programming language is essential for implementing the examples.'
+    text: 'Basic Understanding of C# - Familiarity with the C# programming language is essential for implementing the examples.'
   type: HowTo
 - questions: